Richard de Wirkeley

 Richard de Wirkeley (died after 1357) was an English-born cleric who was Prior of the Order of Hospitallers in Ireland and held office very briefly as Lord Chief Justice of Ireland.

 Little is known of his early years.
 De Wirkeley was a fairly common name in Yorkshire in that era; it may indicate a connection with the town of Wakefield.
 He had entered the Order's English house by 1353.
 In 1354 he was sent to Ireland as Prior of the Order's Irish house at Kilmainham.
-In 1356 he was chosen to replace John de Rednesse as Lord Chief Justice, who had gone to England "without the King's licence"; but King Edward III quickly changed his mind and reappointed Rednesse.
-Wirkeley seems to have resented his removal from office since the King issued an injunction ordering him not to meddle in the matter any further.
+In 1356 he was chosen to replace John de Rednesse as Lord Chief Justice, on the grounds that Rednesse had given offence to the Crown, by going to England "without the King's licence"; but King Edward III quickly changed his mind and reappointed Rednesse.
+Wirkeley seems to have resented his removal from office, since the King issued an injunction ordering him not to meddle in the matter any further.